Tany Yao: Travel controversy

 Yao travelled to Mexico at the end of 2020 despite regulations that required Albertans to avoid non-essential travel due to the coronavirus pandemic.
 A spokesperson for the United Conservative Party said on Jan.
 4, 2021 that Yao was unreachable and the party did not know where he was in Mexico.

 Yao was reached by Fort McMurray Today on January 5, 2021, and said he turned his phone off upon arrival in Mexico.
 He said he wanted to "disconnect and clear my head" because he felt he had faced "abuse and slander in social and mainstream media" over a private member's bill he wrote.
 Yao was referring to a bill ending the ban on health authorities making private purchases of human blood plasma, which had been opposed by the NDP and health care groups.
 He also said he believed it would be safe to travel because of the release of COVID-19 vaccines, but he said he had not yet been vaccinated when he left for Mexico.

 Kenney removed Yao from the Standing Committee on Families and Communities and the Standing Committee on Privileges and Elections, Standing Orders and Printing.
-The premier's chief of staff, Jamie Huckaby, was also asked to resign after visiting the United Kingdom.
-Jeremy Nixon resigned as parliamentary secretary for civil society and Tracy Allard resigned as Municipal Affairs Minister after both visited Hawaii.
-Jason Stephan resigned from the Treasury Board after visiting Arizona.
-Tanya Fir and Pat Rehn lost their legislature committee responsibilities.